SIGMET

 SIGMET, or Significant Meteorological Information (AIM 7-1-6), is a severe weather advisory that contains meteorological information concerning the safety of all aircraft.
 Compared to AIRMETs, SIGMETs cover more severe weather.
+Today, according to the advancement of technology in civil aviation, the SIGMET is sent as IWXXM model.

 Types

 There are three main types of internationally recognized SIGMETs per ICAO: